MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/dbgmodel-object-instruction-attributes.md

 title: Debugger Data Model - Instruction Attributes Objects
-description: Contains a description of some of the details of an instruction. ms.date: 12/12/2018
+description: Contains a description of some of the details of an instruction. ms.date: 12/12/2018 ms.localizationpriority: medium
 ---
 # Instruction Attributes Objects
 ## Summary
-The *Attributes* property of an  `instruction object ` contains a description of some of the details of an instruction.
+The *Attributes* property of an [instruction](dbgmodel-object-instruction.md) object contains a description of some of the details of an instruction.
 ## Object Properties
 |Name|Description|
 |--- |--- |